 Why Work with an Agent or Broker?

-Although there is no requirement to work with an agent or broker, you may choose to do so for the following reasons:
+Although working with an agent or broker is not required, you may choose to do so for the following reasons.

-Medicare can be complex.
-There are numerous plans, plan combinations, benefits, rules, and exceptions — all of which can be confusing.
+Medicare plans can be complex.
+There are numerous options, plan combinations, benefits, rules, and exceptions — all of which can be confusing.
 Buying health insurance is a huge investment, so you want to find a plan that meets your needs.
-An ethical and knowledgeable agent or broker can help you get the best value for your money.
-Agents or brokers who sell health insurance products related to Medicare have to pass a test on their knowledge of Medicare every year.3
+An ethical and knowledgeable licensed insurance agent or broker can help you get the best value for your money.
+Licensed sales agents or brokers who sell health insurance products related to Medicare have to pass a test on their knowledge of Medicare every year.3

 Searching Multiple Companies